knottwill/sesame-finetune/README.md

 pip install -r requirements.txt
 ```

-Annoyingly, the [CSM repo](https://github.com/SesameAILabs/csm) is not set up to be installable as a package (despite the `setup.py`), to use the code we need to manually clone the repo and add it to our `sys.path`.
+The [CSM repo](https://github.com/SesameAILabs/csm) is not set up to be installable as a package (despite the `setup.py`).
+To use the code we need to manually clone the repo and add it to our `sys.path`.

 ```bash
 git clone https://github.com/SesameAILabs/csm.git ~/csm